Volodymyr Horbulin

+full Knight of the Order of Prince Yaroslav the Wise.
+Member of the International Academy of Astronautics.

 Biography

 Education and Academic Degrees

 In 1962, he graduated from Physicotechnical Faculty of Dnipro University and got the mechanical engineer’s diploma (“flying crafts”).
 In 1994, Horbulin took the degree of Dr. of Engineering Science.
 He became the Professor in 2005 and the member of the National Academy of Sciences of Ukraine in 1997.

 Rocket and Space Technologies

 From 1962 to 1977, Horbulin worked at Yuzhnoye Design Office (Dnipro) and took part in development of strategic rocket systems and space vehicles of “Kosmos” series.

 In 1977–1990, he worked at the Central Committee of the Communist Party of Ukraine, and in 1980 he headed the sector of the rocket and aircraft technologies.
 He was involved in all programmes of establishing rocket-and-space and aircraft equipment in Ukraine.

 In 1990, he was appointed the Head of Subdivision of Defense Complex, Communications and Machine Building of the Cabinet of Ministers of Ukraine, then in 1992, he took the position of General Director of the National Space Agency of Ukraine.
 He managed the development and implementation of the first National Space Programme of Ukraine (1992–1994).
 Horbulin is a member of the International Academy of Astronautics.

 In November 2000, Horbulin became the member of Presidium of the Committee of State Prize of Ukraine in Science and Technology.